Skip to content

 How does timber species selection affect installation expenses?

-Your choice of wood actually makes a big difference in cost for timber windows.
+Your choice of wood makes a big difference to cost.
 Softwoods like pine and fir are your budget options, usually 30-50% less than hardwoods.

 Hardwoods cost more but last longer.
 Oak is the priciest, then mahogany and sapele, and these all handle the weather better and keep their shape over time.

-Engineered timber is a sort of compromise.
-It’s made from wood fibres and glue, so it’s more stable and usually costs somewhere between softwood and top-end hardwood.
+Engineered timber is the middle option.
+It’s made from laminated sections of solid timber bonded together, which makes it more stable than single-piece wood, and it usually costs between softwood and top-end hardwood.

 What price ranges apply when replacing windows with timber frames?

-How much you’ll pay to replace windows with timber frames depends a lot on what you’ve got and what you’re aiming for.
-Basic softwood casement replacements usually run £400-£800 per window, and that includes standard double glazing and basic hardware.
+Replacement cost depends mainly on the specification you choose.
+Basic softwood casement replacements usually run £600-£950 per window, and that includes standard double glazing and basic hardware.

-Mid-range hardwood options are more like £800-£1,500 per window, including better wood, nicer glazing, and beefed-up security.
+Mid-range hardwood options are more like £950-£1,400 per window, including better wood, higher-spec glazing, and upgraded security hardware.

 Premium timber installations can hit £1,500-£3,000 per window, especially if you want high-end hardwood, triple glazing, fancy security, and custom finishes.